Primary

 Kneel at a cable with rope attachment behind your head.
 Crunch down while rotating to bring one elbow toward the opposite knee.
 Focus on initiating the rotation from your trunk, not just moving your arms.
 Alternate sides or complete all reps on one side.

-Want Kneeling Cable Crunch with Rotation in your program?
+See where Kneeling Cable Crunch with Rotation fits in your weekly plan

 Kneel facing cable with rope attachment overhead.